-- Ruins of Ingapirca – The largest Canari-Inca archaeological complex in Ecuador is located 2 hours from Cuenca, and can easily be visited independently.
+Ecuador's largest Canari-Inca archaeological complex is located two hours from Cuenca and can easily be visited independently.

 Food & Drink

-For a small city, central Cuenca offers a variety of restaurants, from Ecuadorian favorites like cuy (guinea pig) to Pakistani curries and sushi.
+Central Cuenca offers many restaurants for a small city, from Ecuadorian favorites like cuy (guinea pig) to Pakistani curries and sushi.

 Ice cream and gelato shops are seemingly available on every corner, especially around La Catedral.
 Many offer a tasty selection of pastries as well.